openhab/openhabian/docs/openhabian.md

 No fancy login screen, no windows, no mouse support.
 What did I get into?

-You are not the first one to get confused about the **intended use case of openHABian**.
+You are not the first one to get confused about the intended use case of openHABian.
 Maybe it helps to not think of the RPi as a PC as we know it.
 An RPi is not (well, not _necessarily_) to be used with a keyboard and display.
 Its intended use case is to sit in a corner and provide a service reliably 24 hours a day, 7 days a week.
-You already own a **powerful PC or Mac** to work on.
+You already own a powerful PC or Mac to work on.
-It would be a shame to have a powerful computer at your fingertips and then have to **restrict yourself** to a very limited graphical frontend on another device, wouldn't you agree?

 What we actually want openHABian to be is a **dedicated, headless system** to **reliably run openHAB** and to **expose all interfaces** needed to interact and configure it (MainUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH, you-name-it).
 If you know how to work with these interfaces, you are set for a way better experience than the alternatives.
-The main challenge is to **get used to the Linux command line**, not even a GUI (like Pixel, see below) will relieve you from that in the long run.
+The main challenge is to **get used to the Linux command line**, not even a GUI will relieve you from that in the long run.
 If you are not willing to teach yourself a few fundamental Linux skills you will not become happy with any Linux system and should resort to a e.g. Windows machine.
 However as you are willing to tinker with smart home technology, I'm sure you are ready to **teach yourself new stuff** and expand your experience.